Healthcare Professionals in North Carolina

 Confidential support for medical and helping professionals

 You’ve spent your entire life wanting to help people.
-You’ve taken on years of education, endured countless training programs, and you’ve finally landed your dream job.
+You’ve taken on years of education, student loan debt, endured countless training programs, and you’ve finally landed your dream job.
 Yet, something doesn’t feel right.
 Rather than being focused on helping people, you find yourself being placed on the corporate healthcare grind.
-Your manager is focused on production.
-How many clients can you work with in a day to maximize profit?
+Your manager is focused on production, with an emphasis on how many clients can you work with in a day to maximize profit.
 Maybe this wouldn’t be so bad, but after each encounter, you have to write a note.
 You’re drowning in a sea of notes, with no time for yourself.
 You are feeling more and more burned out.
 You feel it.
 Your family notices.
 And, your patients and co-workers are starting to notice.
-You’ve taken so much time and energy to obtain this speciality and now you don’t know what to do.
+You’ve taken so much time and energy to obtain this specialty and now you don’t know what to do.
 You feel stuck.

 Feeling exhausted no matter how much you rest